-No student will be allowed to leave KACC by any means other than the school provided bus without prior approval.
+Students are not allowed to leave KACC by any means other than the school provided bus without prior approval.
 Any student needing to leave KACC before scheduled departure time must have a parent/guardian call the home school to request permission.
 If permission is granted, the home school will notify KACC.
 The parent/guardian will be required to come in and sign the student out.
-Violations will result in a Level 2 Offense.